-Snook season is open and the big Snook are starting to eat!
-Sheepshead are still in so load up on live or frozen shrimp.
-Lots of Bluefish being caught.
-Snook, Redfish and Pompano along with Whiting and Trout in the pass.
+The big Snook are starting to eat!
+Lots of Jacks, Snook, Redfish and Pompano along with Whiting and Trout in the pass.
 Cut frozen Threadfins and Ladyfish are super effective right now.
 Some Tarpon hitting pass crabs, blue crabs and mullet!
-Snook are biting shrimp, as well as cut baits such as Mullet chunks.
+Snook are biting white bait and pinfish along with cut baits such as Mullet chunks.
 Artificial baits are hot too!
 Many reports of big Pompano, Black Drum, many Trout.
-Groups of Cobia cruising around sand bars near deeper channels as well.
-Bait Box Shrimp still a hot bait along with Pinfish, shiners and crabs!
 Stronger current in the pass will require more weight then most other fishing spots.
-Redfish are starting to show up and are biting shrimp on a popping cork as well as cut bait, such as Ladyfish, and spoons.
-Flyfishing for Pompano and Sheepshead has been great, pink flies and crab / sandflea patterns are popular.
+Redfish are starting to show up and are biting pinfish and grunts.
+Shrimp on a popping cork as well as cut bait, such as Ladyfish, and spoons.
+Flyfishing for Tarpon has been great, crab / sandflea patterns are popular.

 J.N.
 Ding Darling